Animals/Diabetes Models/

 Not genetically modified animal

-Because of the destruction of β cells by insulitis in Langerhans islets in the pancreas, this strain spontaneously develop insulin-dependent diabetes mellitus.
-Insulitis involves a polygenic model that is genetically controlled by the presence of major histocompatibility (MHC) antigen and a number of related genes.
-Since diabetes does not occur in NOD mouse homozygously introduced with the nu gene, this characteristic is speculated to be a T cell-dependent autoimmune response.
-It has been confirmed that the time of onset and the incidence of diabetes in this strain differ depending on the production lot, and also rearing environments.
+Insulitis is a polygenic trait genetically controlled by the presence of major histocompatibility (MHC) antigen and a number of related genes.
+Since diabetes does not occur in NOD mice homozygously introduced with the nu gene, this characteristic is speculated to be a T cell-dependent autoimmune response.

 Dr. Yoshihiro Tochino and Dr. Susumu Makino identified female mice that exhibited polyuria and were highly positive for urinary glucose among cataract mice (CT strain) derived from ICR-JCL mice.
-Because the symptoms of these mice resembled human type 1 diabetes mellitus (insulin-dependent diabetes mellitus), the strain was named NOD (Non-Obese Diabetes).
-In 1984, a contract was concluded among Shionogi Pharmaceutical Co., Ltd.; the Central Institute for Experimental Medicine and Life Science (CIEM); and CLEA Japan, Inc. Production of the strain was begun by the CIEM, and the supply of the strain was provided by our company.
+Because the symptoms resembled human type 1 diabetes mellitus (insulin-dependent diabetes mellitus), the strain was named NOD (Non-Obese Diabetes).

 For details on our contract research services, including cryopreserved embryos, contracted testing, and the provision of research materials such as blood and organs, please click here .